 Project planning is the process of putting structures, guidelines, and timetables in place at the start of a project to set yourself up for success.
-Project planning includes estimating costs, identifying and assigning tasks, organizing teams, setting deadlines, business resource planning, and more.
+Project planning includes estimating costs, identifying and assigning tasks, organizing teams, setting deadlines, resource planning for professional services, and more.
 That’s a lot for any project manager to take on.
 That’s precisely why the right set of project planning tools is so crucial.

 Project planning tools are the instruments that help you during the critical planning phase of a project.
 Project planning tools can include:

 - Scheduling apps or programs